-An injured worker must file a claim for workers’ compensation benefits to be eligible for a Supplemental Job Displacement Voucher.
+An injured worker must file a claim for workers’ compensation benefits to have eligibility for a Supplemental Job Displacement Voucher.

 The supplemental job displacement benefit is one of the four major benefits available to injured workers.
-The other benefits are
+The others are

 An undocumented worker may not be able to obtain a voucher as the employer may not be able to offer permanent work due to his or her immigration status.

-The supplemental job displacement benefit is a $6,000 voucher can be used to pay for:
+The supplemental job displacement benefit is a $6,000 voucher amount that can be used to pay for:

 - education-related retraining or skill enhancement at a California public school

-- training at a State Eligible training provider list (ETPL) provider
+- training course at a State Eligible training provider list (ETPL) provider

 - tuition, fees, books, other expenses1